Deep Long-Tailed Learning: A Survey: Classic Methods

 \subsubsection{Classifier Design}

-In addition to representation learning, researchers also designed different types of classifiers to address long-tailed problems.
+In addition to representation learning, researchers also explored different types of classifiers to address long-tailed problems.
 In generic visual problems~\cite{he2016deep,he2020momentum}, the common practice of deep learning is to use linear classifier $p= \phi(w^{\top}f {+}b)$, where $\phi$ denotes the softmax function and the bias term $b$ can be discarded.
 However, long-tailed class imbalance often results in larger classifier weight norms for head classes than tail classes~\cite{yin2019feature}, which makes the linear classifier easily biased to dominant classes.

-To address this, several studies~\cite{liu2020deep,wu2021adversarial} proposed to use the scale-invariant cosine classifier $p = \phi((\frac{w^{\top}f}{\|w\|\|f\|})/\tau+ b)$, where both the classifier weights and sample features are normalized.
+{To address this, recent studies~\cite{liu2020deep,wu2021adversarial} proposed to use the scale-invariant cosine classifier $p = \phi((\frac{w^{\top}f}{\|w\|\|f\|})/\tau+ b)$, where both the classifier weights and sample features are normalized.
 Here, the temperature $\tau$ should be chosen reasonably~\cite{ye2020identifying}, or the classifier performance would be negatively influenced.

-The $\tau$-normalized classifier~\cite{kang2019decoupling} rectifies the imbalance of decision boundaries by adjusting the classifier weight norms through a $\tau$-normalization procedure.
+However, normalizing the feature space may harm its representation abilities.
+Therefore, the $\tau$-normalized classifier~\cite{kang2019decoupling} rectifies the imbalance by only adjusting the classifier weight norms through a $\tau$-normalization procedure.
 Formally, let $\tilde{w}= \frac{w}{\|w\|^{\tau}_2}$, where $\tau$ is the temperature factor for normalization.
 When $\tau=1$, the $\tau$-normalization reduces to $L_2$ normalization, while when $\tau=0$, no scaling is imposed.
 Note that, the hyper-parameter $\tau$ can also be trained with class-balanced sampling, and the resulting classifier is named the learnable weight scaling classifier~\cite{kang2019decoupling}.
-In addition, the nearest class mean classifier~\cite{kang2019decoupling} computes the $L_2$-normalized mean features for each class on the training set, and then conducts prediction based on the nearest neighbor algorithm~\cite{cover1967nearest} either using the cosine similarity or the Euclidean distance.
+Another approach to address classifier weight imbalance is to use the nearest class mean classifier~\cite{kang2019decoupling}, which first computes the mean features for each class on the training set as the classifier, and then conducts prediction based on the nearest neighbor algorithm~\cite{cover1967nearest}. }